Websites and Resources

 The Object Database contains details of over 25,000 objects of all kinds – paintings, drawings, antiquities, Judaica, etc – looted, missing and/or identified from over fifteen countries.

 For a list of Essential Website Links, showing all key research sites and resources,click here.

 For details of international resources, see below, Online Resources and Case News.

-For the full range of developments on the Gurlitt case since the news broke on 3 November, excluding what is on the homepage, click here.
+For the full range of developments on the Gurlitt case since the news broke on 3 November 2013, excluding what is on the homepage, including government press releases, Allied documents 1945-1950, specialist publications, the text of the proposed Lex Gurlitt, images and details of the works in the collection, click here.
 For all news stories, see the News Archive.
 For all other materials, including ALIU reports, etc, search 'Gurlitt'.

 To subscribe to our looted art newsletter, click here.